-The Pillar 3 disclosures contained herein relate to the period ended December 31, 2017, the firm has completed the second financial year and hence the all numbers where audited by statutory auditor.
+The Pillar 3 disclosures contained herein relate to the period ended December 31, 2018, All numbers where audited by statutory auditor.
 The purpose of this disclosure is to inform relevant stakeholders about the firm's capital, risk management and capital adequacy.